 A software that make a presentation to an autogiro model Cierva C30.
 This with 2D- and 3D-images, and text both in English and Swedish.
-It can be downloaded for PC (Linux, Windows) HERE.
-A version for Android, may be present later.
+It can be downloaded for PC (Linux, Windows), or as an app for Android.
+HERE.

 JUAN de la CIERVA

 Juan was from Spain, and the inventor of the Autogiro.
 Before WW1 was he a builder of gliders, and working on how to prevent planes going into stall.
 3 prototypes of autogiros was constructed during 1922.
 The fourth (Januari 1923) became the first to reach the air.
 First versions had stiff rotor-blades, whitch moved faster against the wind.
 When in work the rotor then start to shake and become very instable.
 To solve this was the blades allowed to move a little.
 The rotor will then self-adjust in the air.

 A new model (C5) became the last build in Spain.
 For financial and production reasons, moved he then to England.
 Together with Avro build he then C6A.
 The autogiros body came from an Avro 504.
 Rolf von Bahrs first autogiro was an C19.
 It had wings and where controlled by rudders, as an ordinary plane.
 SE-AEA was of a later type (C30), introduced in 1933.
 The steering are from now, just by tilting the rotor.

 Cierva died in an flying-accident 1936.
 This during take-off with an DC-2.
 He ended his life in an ordinary aeroplane, although much of his work with autogiros ment to make flying safer.